FIU-Nederland: how to file unusual transaction reports (goAML)

 Article 1a Wwft lists obligated subjects.
 The fintech-relevant categories:

-• Crypto-asset service providers (under previous registration regime, and now MiCA-authorised CASPs)
+- Crypto-asset service providers (under the previous registration regime, and now MiCA-authorised CASPs)

 3. The “unusual” standard, in plain terms

-• Subjective indicator — the catch-all: a transaction that, in the firm’s view, “aanleiding geeft te veronderstellen dat zij verband kan houden met witwassen of financiering van terrorisme” — gives reason to assume it could be related to money-laundering or terrorism-financing.
+- Subjective indicator — the catch-all: a transaction that “aanleiding geeft te veronderstellen dat zij verband kan houden met witwassen of financiering van terrorisme” — gives reason to assume it could be related to money-laundering or terrorism-financing.

 FIU-Nederland uses the United Nations Office on Drugs and Crime’s goAML platform — the same software used by FIUs in many countries, including FIU Germany.
 For Dutch reporting:

 The XML schema is the goAML standard.
-For PSPs filing more than a handful of reports per quarter, an internal case-management system that generates goAML XML is significantly more efficient than the manual UI.
+For PSPs filing more than a handful of reports per quarter, an internal case-management system that generates goAML XML is significantly more efficient — and less error-prone — than the manual UI.
+Registration itself takes time (identity verification of the authorised filers), so it must be done before live activity, not on the day the first report is due.

 Article 16 Wwft requires reporting “onverwijld” — without delay.
-There is no fixed deadline, but FIU-Nederland and DNB expect reasonable promptness:
+There is no single fixed clock, but FIU-Nederland and DNB expect reasonable promptness calibrated to the trigger:

-• Persistent late-filing patterns invite DNB scrutiny under the Wwft governance rules.
+- Persistent late-filing patterns invite DNB scrutiny under the Wwft governance rules — the timeliness of your UTR track record is itself a supervised metric.

 Article 23 Wwft prohibits informing the customer (or any third party) that a UTR has been filed or is being considered.
-Breach is a criminal offence under the Dutch Economic Offences Act, with prison and fines for individuals.
+Breach is a criminal offence under the Dutch Economic Offences Act (Wet op de economische delicten), with prison and fines for individuals.

-The prohibition extends to internal communications visible to the customer (including support tooling, audit logs accessible to the customer, and statements that could reveal the existence of an alert).
-Practical operational guidance: keep UTR-related notes in a separate case-management system not accessible from customer-facing tools.
+The prohibition extends to internal communications visible to the customer (including support tooling, audit logs accessible to the customer, and any statement that could reveal the existence of an alert).
+Practical operational guidance: keep UTR-related notes in a separate case-management system not accessible from customer-facing tools, and script front-line responses so a blocked payment is never explained by reference to a report.

 Two separate institutions, two separate roles:

-• DNB — supervises whether the firm has the right Wwft framework, alert-generation rules, investigation processes and governance.
-Inspections look at the UTR track record but DNB is not the recipient.
+- DNB — supervises whether the firm has the right Wwft framework, alert-generation rules, investigation processes and governance, all anchored in the firm’s systematic integrity risk analysis (SIRA).
+Inspections look at the UTR track record, but DNB is not the recipient.

 If you issue Dutch IBANs (see our Dutch-IBAN walkthrough), you also feed the Banking Information Reference Portal with identifying data on every account holder.
 The Reference Portal is queried by FIU-Nederland and other authorised public-sector users.
 The two regimes complement each other: the Reference Portal makes account holders findable; the goAML reporting flow surfaces the unusual transactions.